The great migration

 Earlier in the year we speculated about the possibility of people moving away from the city (read more here and here) to embrace a different way of living and working.
-Something COVID did for a lot of businesses, and was recognised in the latest federal budget, was to speed up the pace at which they were embracing digital options.
-This includes both for their consumers/clients and their staff.
+Something COVID did for a lot of businesses was to speed up the pace at which they were embracing digital options.
+This includes both for their consumers/clients and their staff enabling the great migration to begin.

 As we move beyond the pandemic, Entourage’s Managing Director Damien Roylance believes businesses are only going to further embrace having their teams work more flexibly in whatever capacity best suits them.
-Back in May 2020 Damien floated the idea of families and professionals moving away from the CBD and out to those beautiful beaches and treescapes that are within an hour or so of Melbourne – places like the Yarra Valley, Mornington Peninsula and the Surf Coast.
-And now, it seems the great migration away from Melbourne has begun.
+Back in May 2020 Damien floated the idea of families and professionals moving away from the CBD and out to those beautiful beaches and treescapes that are within an hour or so of Melbourne.
+Places like the Yarra Valley, Mornington Peninsula and the Surf Coast.
+And now, it seems the great migration away from the city has begun.

 Agents operating in the Mornington Peninsula have this week described the competitive and fast paced transactions occurring right now as a “frenzy”.
-The real estate market opened up just two weeks ago and it’s no exaggeration to say new properties for sale have begun to flood the market.
+The real estate market opened up just two weeks ago and it’s no exaggeration to say new properties for sale are being snapped up quickly.
 Hamish Opray, experienced Real Estate Agent of Peninsula Sotheby’s reports that property prices are up 15-20% on pre-COVID levels and they have never been busier with new properties hitting the market and buyer demand.
 And these properties are getting snapped up as quickly as they can be listed, with demand far outstripping supply.

 Two examples we came across recently are mid-high end properties, which typically take a little longer to sell than those in lower price ranges.
 15 Driver Street, Portsea sold for $3.3M (more than $400K over reserve) after just 3 days on the market, having sold most recently 2 years ago for $1.75M.
 Another property at 2 Panton Road, Flinders was on the market only 8 days before it was sold for $3.8M, more than $230K over its reserve.